Yushi-Y/HuggingFace-patronizing-language-classifer/README.md

 # Detect patronizing and condescending language with BERT ensemble models on HuggingFace
 Description:
-- Ensembled three BERT-variant models (DistilBERT, RoBERTa) from Hugging Face into a custom PyTorch Lightning model to classify patronizing and condescending language, with the best model outperforming SemEval 2022's Task 4 baseline RoBERTa model.
+- Trained three BERT-variant models (DistilBERT, RoBERTa) on the training set and ensembled their predictions to classify patronizing and condescending language, with the ensembled model outperforming SemEval 2022's Task 4 baseline RoBERTa model.

 Categories:
 - Unbalanced power relations